Chiogros/Twitter-connectors-for-GDataStudio/README.md

 Google Data Studio connectors to fetch data from Twitter API.

 ## Connectors organization
-There's a main connector called "Core": it retrieve and handle data to bring it properly for GDS and set authentication method.
+There is a main connector called `Core`: it retrieves and handles data to bring it properly for GDS and it sets the authentication method.
-Child connectors (like Users-followers) use Core functions and have functions specific for their API endpoint.
+Children connectors (like Users-followers) use Core functions and also have specific functions for their API endpoint.

 ## How to use them on GDS

 ### Setup Core connector
 1. Go to [Google Apps Script](https://script.google.com)
-2. Create new project
+2. Create a new project
 3. Name it
 4. Go to project settings
-5. Check "Display appsscript.json manifest file"
+5. Check `Display appsscript.json manifest file`
-6. Take note about Script ID (useful for child connectors)
+6. Take note about Script ID (useful for children connectors)
 7. Go back to code window
 8. Create files and set code for Core connector

 ### Setup child connector
 1. Go to [Google Apps Script](https://script.google.com)
-2. Create new project
+2. Create a new project
 3. Name it
 4. Go to project settings
-5. Check "Display appsscript.json manifest file"
+5. Check `Display appsscript.json manifest file`
 7. Go back to code window
-8. Create files and set code for child connector
+8. Create files and set code for the child connector
-9. In appsscript.json, change Dependencies > Libraries > LibraryID to the Core script ID you took note
+9. In `appsscript.json`, change `Dependencies` > `Libraries` > `LibraryID` to the Core script ID you took note
-10. Deploy it (easiest by going though "Use old editor" > "Publish" > "Publish from manifest file")
+10. Deploy it (easiest by going through `Use old editor` button > `Publish` > `Publish from manifest file`)

 ### Use connectors in GDS
 1. Go to [Google Data Studio](https://datastudio.google.com)